alexzhyshko/Bot.io/README.md

 * Annotate it with `@Component` and `@Case`
 * Add any method and annotate it with `@Case`(for routing regular mesasge) or `@Callback`(for routing callback query) and add `caseNumber` parameter in parantheses.
 All mapping will be performed automatically

+### Routing to classes

+* Inject a `RouterManager` class as a field and use its methods to change user's case according to given class name.
+Can be completely replaced just by using UserService's `setUserState` method

 ### Session
 * Using `@Inject` annotation inject a SessionManager field to your case class